Cosmian/findex-server/README.md

 ## Findex server

-**Findex server** cannot be described without mentioning the principle of **client-side encryption**, since client is responsible of encrypting the data before sending it to the server.
+**Findex server** cannot be described without mentioning the principle of what is **client-side encryption**, since client is responsible of encrypting the data before sending it to the server.

 ### Client-Side Encryption